 Prerequisite, B.Ed.
-17 or two years of high school shorthand or the equivalent.
-This course will be devoted primarily to dictation and transcription.
+17 or at least one year of high school shorthand or the equivalent.
+This course is devoted primarily to dictation and transcription.

 20. PRINCIPLES OF ACCOUNTING I. Four hours credit.

 A beginning course in accounting.
 Students who have previously studied bookkeeping or accounting may be exempted from this course by passing a qualifying examination.
 Common business transactions are recorded in various journals, summarized in general and subsidiary ledgers, and the effect of these transactions is reported on classified financial statements.